Gothic-Modding-Community/gmc/docs/zengin/scripts/extenders/lego/applications/saves.md

 var string MyScoreList[10];
 ```

-Since strings are known not to be saved, we use the functions from Saves.d to create an additional memory file that only belongs to us.
-At the first lines, [Saves.d](https://github.com/Lehona/LeGo/blob/dev/Saves.d) file contains two functions: BW_Savegame and BR_Savegame.
-[BinaryMachines](../tools/binary_machines.md) functions are used to save or to read file, we don't need to do anything else than use it here, the rest is done by Saves.d completely by itself.
-So we only modify the two functions just mentioned.
+Since strings are not saved by the game by default, we use the functions from `Saves.d` to create an additional memory file that only belongs to us.
+At the top the [Saves.d](https://github.com/Lehona/LeGo/blob/dev/Saves.d) file has two functions: `BW_Savegame` and `BR_Savegame`.
+[BinaryMachines](../tools/binary_machines.md) functions are used to save or read the file, we don't need to do anything else than to use them here, the rest is done by `Saves.d` completely by itself.
+Therefore, we only modify these two functions.

 ```dae
 func void BW_Savegame() {